SELab-2/OSOC-4/info/user_manual.md

 #### 7.1.6.
 Answer
 An anwser to a question of the tally form.

-Now follows an in depth description of the attributes of an Answer.

 _attributes:_ \
 **id**: the id of the answer, primary key \
 **answer**: the answer itself

 #### 7.1.7.
 Question
 A question from the tally form.

-Now follows an in depth description of the attributes of a Question.

 _attributes:_ \
 **id**: the id of the question, only used internally and unique for each question \